-The Baccalaureate Nursing Programs: Regular 4 Year Pathway, Second Entry Pathway, Bridge Pathway at UNB/Humber Collaborative are approved by the College of Nurses of Ontario.
-Current graduates from this program are eligible to apply for registration as a Registered Nurse in Ontario.
+The University of New Brunswick-Humber Collaborative Baccalaureate Nursing Programs (Regular 4 Year Pathway, Second Entry Pathway and Bridge Pathway) are approved by the College of Nurses of Ontario (www.cno.org).
+Current graduates from these programs are eligible to apply for registration as a Registered Nurse in Ontario.

 Additional requirements and/or costs may apply.

 Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.

 Being a nurse means you need to look and act like a professional.
 Our industry partners share what they look for in an employee and what professionalism means to them.

 The University of New Brunswick was first granted Ministerial Consent to offer this collaborative program with Humber in 2001.
 All degrees offered by Ontario colleges and public universities from outside the province are reviewed by a provincial quality assurance agency on a cyclical basis which results in consent renewals.
 As a result of the most recent review, Humber has been granted a consent renewal by the Minister of Advanced Education and Skills Development to continue to offer this honours degree for a five-year term starting December 4, 2015.
 In conformity with the Minister’s criteria and requirements, Humber will submit an application for the renewal of the consent for this program 12 months prior to the expiration of the consent.
 Humber shall ensure that all students admitted to this program will have the opportunity to complete the program within a reasonable time frame.

 Every attempt is made to ensure that information contained on this website is current and accurate.
 Humber reserves the right to correct any error or omission, modify or cancel any course, program, fee, timetable or campus location at any time without prior notice or liability to users or any other Person.